EvanCesanek/Ouvrai/README.md

 ## Prolific

-- Create a new Prolific researcher account [here](https://app.prolific.co/register/researcher).
+Create a new Prolific researcher account [here](https://app.prolific.co/register/researcher).

+**Ouvrai** uses the Prolific API to communicate with Prolific, so you will need to store your API Token locally to use these features.

 - Workspaces → Settings → Go to API token page → Create API token
-- Copy the generated token (just a long string of characters) into a plain text file at:
+- Copy the generated token (long string of characters) into a plain text file at:
   - Linux/Mac: _`~/.prolific/credentials.txt`_
   - Windows: _`C:\Users\%USERNAME%\.prolific\credentials.txt`_

-- **Note**: CLI integration with the Prolific API is in development.
-See **weblab** functions that start with **`p-`** (e.g, `p-get-submissions`).
-The Prolific API is incomplete and must still be used for some operations.
+**Note**: The Prolific web interface must still be used for some operations that are unavailable in the API.

 ## AWS & MTurk

-- Create an AWS account and an MTurk account, link the accounts, and obtain your security credentials.
+Create an AWS account and an MTurk Requester account, link the accounts, and obtain your security credentials.
 Detailed instructions [here](https://docs.aws.amazon.com/AWSMechTurk/latest/AWSMechanicalTurkGettingStartedGuide/SetUp.html).

 - Insert your credentials into a plain text file named _`credentials`_ (no extension).
 Move this file to:
   - Linux/Mac: _`~/.aws/credentials`_
   - Windows: _`C:\Users\%USERNAME%\.aws\credentials`_